tarwn/lessthandot-hugo/blogs/content/posts/2010-01-27-backup-and-copy-warm-standby-log-shipped.md

 Next, we only need to attach the files to a new instance given the following commands or using SSMS attach/detach wizard.

 > Note: You cannot bring these files up on the same instance.
-This is due to being required to leave the database &#8220;as is&#8221; and with the same file names.
+This is due to being required to leave the database “as is” and with the same file names.
 When the database was taken offline, it was in standby mode and will be the same when attached again during the initial loading.
 Once on the new instance, you can bring the database into any state you require and move it back to the other instance is required.

 On the secondary instance do the following steps